sugaryourcoffee/syc-svpro/README.md

 * extract rows and columns from a file
 * collect values of rows and assign them to categories
 * map column values to new values
+* allocate column values to a key column (since version 0.0.4)
 * count values in columns and use the value as column name
 * arithmetic operations on values of columns
 * execute a ruby script file that operates a csv file